7 daily habits to stop neurodivergent masking fatigue

 How to stop neurodivergent masking fatigue during social events

-You can attend social gatherings without completely draining your battery.
-You just need a solid exit strategy before you arrive.
-Let us explore specific tactics to protect your precious energy.
+You can go to social functions without entirely depleting your battery.
+You just need a good exit strategy before you get there.
+Here are some particular strategies to protect your valuable energy.

-How to set a strict time limit for socializing
+How to impose a hard time limit on socializing

-Decide exactly how long you will stay before you leave your house.
-Tell the host you can only attend for two short hours.
-This clear boundary reduces your internal anxiety immediately.
+Leave your residence knowing exactly how long you will stay.
+Tell the host you can only commit to two brief hours.
+This obvious border quickly calms your inner worry.

 How to find a quiet space to stop neurodivergent masking fatigue